mholtkamp/octave/Documentation/Lua/Nodes/Widgets/Widget.md

 Get the widget's offset.

 Sig: `offset = Widget:GetOffset()`
- - Arg: `Vector offset` Offset (in .x and .y)
+ - Ret: `Vector offset` Offset (in .x and .y)
 ---
 ### SetSize
 Set the widget's size.
-The size may be interpretted as either a pixel size or a parent-ratio size depending on the AnchorMode of the widget.
+The size may be interpreted as either a pixel size or a parent-ratio size depending on the AnchorMode of the widget.

 A single Vector may be passed instead of the two separate numbers.